Lepovirta/yahe/README.md

 ## Installation

-There are two ways to install this extension: from the repository sources or the `.crx` file.
+There are two ways to install this extension: from this extension's [Chrome Web Store][cws] page or from repository sources.

-### From repository sources
+### Installing from repository sources

 1. Clone this repository: `git clone git://github.com/jkpl/chrome-yahe.git`
 2. Fire up you Chrome/Chromium browser, and go to the extensions section of the